 Accommodation Types

-- Twin/Double: Share with one person, balancing privacy and cost.
+- Twin/Double: Share with one person—a balance of privacy and price.

-- Private Rooms: En-suite bathrooms, maximum comfort, higher price.
+- Private Rooms: En-suite bath, maximum comfort, higher price.

-- Glamping/Eco-Lodges: Nature-focused with cozy beds or cabins.
+- Glamping/Eco-Lodges: Nature-forward stays with cozy tents or cabins.

-- Luxury Villas: Premium amenities and stunning views.
+- Luxury Villas: Premium amenities and big-view settings.

 Key Amenities

-- Yoga Shala: Check for indoor/outdoor space and props (mats, blocks).
+- Yoga Shala: Look for indoor/outdoor space and plenty of props (mats, blocks).

-- Meals: Confirm vegetarian/vegan options and dietary accommodations.
+- Meals: Confirm veg/vegan options and any dietary accommodations.

-- Connectivity: Decide if you want Wi-Fi or a digital detox.
+- Connectivity: Decide whether you want Wi-Fi—or a true digital detox.

 Planning Wellness Travel: Beyond the Mat — Activities & Experiences